nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 ### Flaky

 What are flaky tests?
 They are tests that randomly fail.
-Have you wrote a test and it passes locally.
-But it fails on the build server immediately?
+Have you wrote a test and it passes locally but it fails on the build server immediately?
 Or on the build server a weeks later?
-But it passes locally?
+But it passes locally?!?
 Or it fails remotely on the server but only occasionally or right before a release cut-off window?

 How do we make our test less flaky?
 I'll go into more detail on that in another article but here are a few tips: